In Lab Engineering

 Applications are evaluated based on the following criteria:

-• the viability of the project (out of 6 points);
+• the project's viability (out of 6 points);

-• the platform's ability to achieve economic equilibrium at the end of the program period (out of 6 points);
+• the platform’s ability to achieve financial sustainability by the end of the program period (out of 6 points);

-• the desire to continue the initiative beyond the funding program (on 6 points);
+• the commitment to ensure the initiative’s long-term sustainability beyond the funding program (out of 6 points);

-• the ambition of the project (0 to 2 bonus points).
+• the scope of the project (0 to 2 bonus points).

-State aid regulations require platforms to ensure that economic activities do not exceed 20% of their overall activity in order to be eligible for a public aid rate of more than 50%.
-This involves monitoring the platforms' "economic ratio" by tracking machine usage time.
-Platforms must therefore be able to reliably report this information.
+State aid regulations require platforms to ensure that their economic activities do not exceed 20% of their total operations in order to qualify for a public aid rate exceeding 50%.
+This entails monitoring this “economic ratio” of the platforms by tracking machine usage time.
+Platforms must therefore be able to reliably report this data.

 The completed and signed AAP ILE 2026 application form.